benholmgren/csci-476-594-spring2021-private/final/README.md

 (iii.)

-A final approack is to just make the stack not executable.
+A final approach is to just make the stack not executable.
 Generally, we don't need the stack to be executable anyways, so if it's not executable, the idea is that an extended buffer couldn't find its way onto the stack and then be executed in an unintended manner, since the stack is just simply not executable.
 In practice, this too can be overcome,